-Between December and April, the Marino Ballena National Park in Uvita serves as the base for humpback whales migrating from Antarctica.
+Between December and April, the Marino Ballena National Park in Uvita serves as a base for humpback whales migrating from Antarctica.
 Killer whales and pilot whales (both of which are actually in the dolphin family) also spend time in these rich tropical waters.
 Whale-watching tours in Costa Rica have fallen under the radar for years but are gaining popularity in places like Uvita.
-There are so many whales and dolphins during these months that there will most definitely have some special encounters out at sea.
+There are so many whales and dolphins during these months that there will most definitely be some special encounters out at sea.

 See the volcanoes, forests, valleys, towns, coastal areas and even wildlife of Costa Rica in one exhilarating tour.
 Lift off at sunrise with a highly experienced certified pilot who will take you on an incredible tour; and if you’re seeking a more intimate experience, you can even privately charter the hot air balloon.
 Serendipity and Centaura are two great hot air balloon tour companies.

 Most people see Costa Rica from the ground, but seeing it from above offers an entirely different perspective.
 HeliJet Aviation, a San Jose-based helicopter charter company, was one of the first companies to offer helicopter sightseeing tours; choose from four tour options (explore the city and surrounding Central Valley, the volcanoes, the beaches and crocodiles or the rainforests) or create a customized tour.
 Having a bird’s-eye view of the magnificent landscape and its natural wonders is an unmissable opportunity.